 Former MLB All-Star Pitcher

-Career Highlights: Mark Mulder, a two-time All-Star pitcher with Oakland, Mulder anchored the powerful Athletics’ pitching rotation – nicknamed the “Big Three” – along with Barry Zito and Tim Hudson from 2000-2004.
-In his first full season with Oakland in 2001, Mulder quickly became a dominant pitcher leading the American League with 21 wins.
-The following season he was equally strong winning 19 games and striking out a career-high 159 batters.
-Limited by injuries in 2003, he still won 15 games and had a career-best 3.13 ERA.
-The Athletics made the postseason four years in a row from 2000 to 2003.
-In his first four years, Mulder posted a 71-42 record and was a two-time All-Star.
-Mulder led the American League in complete games in 2003 and 2004 and in shutouts in 2001 and 2003.
-Traded to St. Louis in 2005, Mulder finished 16-8 with a 3.64 ERA, and helped the Cardinals reach the NL Championship Series.
-He finished his career with a 103-60 record, a 4.18 ERA and 834 strikeouts.
-Mulder has a strong golf game, too, as he recently won the 2015 American Century Celebrity Championship.
+Career Highlights: All-Star pitcher Mark Mulder has a strong golf game too, as he has won the past two American Century Celebrity Golf Championships.
+A two-time All-Star with the Oakland Athletics, Mark Mulder anchored the team’s powerful pitching rotation – nicknamed the “Big Three” – along with Barry Zito and Tim Hudson from 2000 to 2004.
+In his first full season with the Athletics in 2001, Mulder showed his dominance leading the American League with 21 wins.
+The following season he was equally impressive winning 19 games and striking out a career-best 159 batters.
+Limited by injuries in 2003, he still won 15 games and posted a career-high 3.13 ERA.
+During his Athletics tenure, the team made the postseason four years in a row from 2000 to 2003 and Mulder posted a 71-42 record.
+He led the American League in complete games in 2003 and 2004 and shutouts in 2001 and 2003.
+Traded to St. Louis in 2005, Mulder finished the season 16-8 with a 3.64 ERA, and helped the Cardinals reach the National League Championship Series.
+He finished his career with a 103-60 record, 4.18 ERA and 834 strikeouts.